dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 ### CONSIDER copying a nullable field to a local variable to enable type promotion.

-Checking that a nullable variable is not `null` promotes it to a non-nullable type so that you can then call methods on the variable.
-Unfortunately, that is only sound for local variables and parameters, so fields and top-level variables are not promoted.
+Checking that a nullable variable is not equal to `null` promotes the variable to a non-nullable type.
+That lets you access members on the variable and pass it to functions expecting a non-nullable type.
+Unfortunately, promotion is only sound for local variables and parameters, so fields and top-level variables are not promoted.

 One pattern to work around this is to copy the field's value to a local variable.
 Null checks on that variable do promote and then you can safely treat it as non-nullable.

 {:.good}
 <?code-excerpt "usage_good.dart (copy-nullable-field)"?>